pchanial/pyoperators/README.rst

 =========
-Operators
+Pyoperators
 =========

-The operators package defines Operators which are functions with a shape and dtype, and linear Operators which behave likes matrices but with close to no storage footprints.
+The pyoperators package defines Operators which are functions with a shape and dtype, and linear Operators which behave likes matrices but with close to no storage footprints.

 Getting started
 ===============

-To define an Operator one needs to define a direct functions which will replace the usual matrix vector operation :
+To define an Operator one needs to define a direct function which will replace the usual matrix vector operation :

 >>> def f(x, out):
-...     out[:] = 2 *x
+...     out[...] = 2 *x
 ...

 Then, you can instantiate an Operator:

->>> A = operators.Operator(direct=f, flags={"LINEAR":True, "SYMMETRIC":True})
+>>> A = pyoperators.Operator(direct=f, flags={"LINEAR":True, "SYMMETRIC":True})

-This operator do not have a shape :
+This operator does not have a shape :

 >>> A(ones(5))
 Info: Allocating (5,) float64 = 40 bytes in Operator.